cchurch/api-docs/source/includes/_definition_of_terms.md

 Image that is the representative image of an Event.
 Generally selected from the middle of a motion segment

 **Analysis Systems**<def id=DOT-Analysis-Systems>
-Analysis Systems use the EEVBS to analyze existing or incoming Assets and attach meta data to the Assets in the form of Meta Data Assets.
+Analysis Systems use the <a class="definition" onclick="openModal('DOT-EEVBS')">EEVBS</a> to analyze existing or incoming Assets and attach meta data to the Assets in the form of Meta Data Assets.
 The Meta Data can identify people, places and things in the Asset Streams.
 This Meta Data can then be searched, organized, analyzed and alerted upon

 **Alert Events**<def id=DOT-Alert-Events>
 Alert Events are Events that are known to generate an Alert

-**Alerts/Notifications**<def id=DOT-Alerts/Notifications>
+**Alerts/Notifications**<def id=DOT-Alerts-Notifications>
 Alerts or Notifications are generated from Events when the User has created criteria to create them.
 Alerts may be given in any number of methods (on screen, email, text message, etc.).
 Alerts may have to be acknowledged by the User.
-The EEVBS will collapse alerts into a single alert to avoid creating too many that would be annoying.
+The <a class="definition" onclick="openModal('DOT-EEVBS')">EEVBS</a> will collapse alerts into a single alert to avoid creating too many that would be annoying.
 Alerts are almost always generated from Events.
-Alerts are commonly generated when Cameras are turned off, go offline, or when motion is detected in areas where there should not be any motion.
+Alerts are commonly generated when <a class="definition" onclick="openModal('DOT-Camera')">Cameras</a> are turned off, go offline or when motion is detected in areas where there should not be any motion.
 The Alert may or may not include the video or other Assets of interest.
 Alerts sent to Users automatically create a Save to provide organized access to the related image, video and meta-data.
 The URL to the save is provided within the Alert for immediate access

 **Motion Detection Region**<def id=DOT-Motion-Detection-Region>
 Each camera can have 1 or more Motion Detection Regions.
 These are areas where motion detection will be performed.
 Normally if there is motion in ANY Motion Detection Region video recording will be enabled.
 Motion Detection in any region will always generate an Event.
 The Events will generate Alerts if the User has configured it to generate Alerts on that Motion Detection Region